pepicrft/catalysis-framework/packages/website/docs/reference/commands/check.md

 # gestalt check

-This command runs a series of checks to ensure that the GestaltJS project is in a good state.
+This command runs a series of checks to ensure that the Gestalt project is in a good state.

 `gestalt check [option..]`